FAQs

 How long does the Security Foundations process take?

-Most businesses complete the foundational work within a few weeks, depending on the number of systems involved and how quickly screen-sharing sessions can be scheduled.
-We work at your pace and keep the process as smooth and efficient as possible.
+For most businesses, the foundational work can be completed within a few weeks, depending on the number of systems involved and how quickly sessions can be scheduled.

 What happens once the foundational work is complete?